Hannah D. Pittman: Career

 Pittman was for sixteen years a member of the staff of the St. Louis Post-Dispatch and during that time, was also associated with John R. Reavis as assistant editor of the St. Louis Spectator, a weekly paper founded by Joseph McCulloch, John A. Dillon and Henry W. Moore, editors of local newspapers.

 While on the staff of the Post-Dispatch, Pittman wrote several children's plays for Professor Mahler, which were presented at Saratoga during the summer season, and later in 1883, in collaboration with Professor Robyn, wrote her most ambitious dramatic work, a comic opera, which was presented at the Pickwick Summer Garden Theater by a professional company, with Laetitia Fritsch in the title role.
 The success was so great that the author accepted the offer of Pope's Theater managers to open the regular season with "Manette."
 The initial ovation was repeated, and from New York City to London, was cabled the success of the first American comic opera.

 Severing her connection with the St. Louis Post-Dispatch, Pittman devoted her time to magazine work.
 While so engaged, she wrote a number of short stories illustrating the condition between masters and slaves during and immediately after the Civil War.

 In 1906, in response to a suggestion made by Hon.
 John Sergeant Wise, she gathered these magazine articles — "Studies in Black and White" — together, and wove about them the story, The belle of the Bluegrass Country : studies in black and white (1906).
-The book proved a great success and for years was one of the most frequently called for in the libraries.
+The book was widely read and for years was one of the most frequently called for in the libraries.
 It was placed in nearly all of the college libraries in the Southern and Western States, as of historic value, from which may be learned from one upon the firing line of memory, the truth of the amazing situation during and following the Civil War.
 Treating also of the feudal life before the war, which is fast passing into the silence that follows every epoch of national change, the story of The Belle of the Bluegrass Country, possessing the atmosphere and charm of a bygone people and life, attained the importance of history.